unsky559/t005/README.md

-# Webpack React Typescript starter
+# t005

+Test task for Abz.agency

 ## What`s inside?